danielbodnar/awesome-stars/README.md

 ## self-hosted

+- [pawelmalak/snippet-box](https://github.com/pawelmalak/snippet-box) - Snippet Box is a simple self-hosted app for organizing your code snippets.
+It allows you to easily create, edit, browse and manage your snippets in various languages.
+- [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
+- [withcatai/node-llama-cpp](https://github.com/withcatai/node-llama-cpp) - Run AI models locally on your machine with node.js bindings for llama.cpp.
+Force a JSON schema on the model output on the generation level
+- [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
 - [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm) - Sandstorm is a self-hostable web productivity suite.
 It's implemented as a security-hardened web app package manager.